 In 2015, he was honored by the United Way of Southwest Virginia with the Volunteer of the Year Award.
 In that same year, he was named a Paul Harris Fellow by the Rotary Foundation of Rotary International.
 At Emory & Henry, he has received The Hope Award in recognition of outstanding contributions to the College and his community and the Maiden Award for achievement and distinctive contributions to the College.
 Moore holds a master of arts degree from the University of Florida and bachelor of arts degrees in journalism and governmental affairs from Augustana College.

-John serves as the ASD Board Treasurer.
-John was born in Florida and has lived in southwest Virginia and northeast Tennessee for most of his life.
 He graduated with a Bachelor’s degree in accounting from the University of Virginia’s College at Wise.
 He has since worked at Strongwell as a cost accountant for Virginia operations and staff accountant for the corporate office.
 John lives near King College in Bristol, TN with his partner, Katie and dog, Sophie.
 They all enjoy hiking some of the most beautiful trails this area has to offer.

 JASON WILLIS Jason Willis is an energetic marketing professional with a record of developing, leading, and executing an array of goal-oriented, successful marketing efforts for a vast spectrum of clients and projects.